Braided surfaces and their characteristic maps: Lifting homomorphisms and the proof of Theorem

-\end{proposition} \begin{proof} By the same result of Thom we can realize the class $a$ as $h_*([\Sigma,\partial \Sigma])\in H_2(G, p({\mathbf c}))$, where $h:(\Sigma, \partial \Sigma)\to K'(\tilde{G}, L)$ is a continuous map.
-If $\phi$ is the map provided by Lemma \ref{surjective} above, then $p\circ \phi$ and $f$ are two surjective homomorphisms having the same class.
+\end{proposition} \begin{proof} If $\phi$ is the map provided by Lemma \ref{surjective} above, then $p\circ \phi$ and $f$ are two surjective homomorphisms having the same Schur class.
 By the previous Proposition \ref{Livingston} they have equivalent stabilizations.
-This shows that $f$ is stably equivalent with a liftable homomorphism. \end{proof}
+This shows that $f$ is stably equivalent with a liftable homomorphism and hence stably liftable. \end{proof}